IATI/IATI-Developer-Documentation/index.rst

 IATI Developer Documentation
 ============================

-Note that this documentation is currently being put together, and is not very complete.
-For further developer information see the `IATI wiki <http://wiki.iatistandard.org/>`_.
+Note that the developer documentation is currently being consolidated to this website.
+Some of it is still in other places, suach as the `IATI wiki <http://wiki.iatistandard.org/>`_.

 Contents:

 .. toctree::
+   :titlesonly:

    communication
    community-about
+   ssot
    code
    data-quality
    security